Javascript is not enabled.

 Does Medicare cover ambulance services?

-In an emergency, the last thing you want to worry about is whether Medicare will cover your ambulance or emergency medical transport (EMT) service.
+In an emergency, the last thing you need to worry about is whether Medicare will cover your ambulance or emergency medical transport (EMT) service.
 But it’s good to know before you call 911 that Medicare covers ambulance services in limited circumstances.

 Emergencies.
 When you’ve had a sudden medical emergency and your health is in serious danger.

-In this case, Medicare will cover the transport if you require medically necessary services at a hospital or skilled nursing facility but can’t be safely moved otherwise.
+In this case, Medicare will cover ambulance transport if you require medically necessary services at a hospital or skilled nursing facility but can’t be safely moved otherwise.
 This may include emergency medical situations when you’re in shock or unconscious, bleeding heavily or need skilled medical treatment while in transit.

-To receive this coverage, your doctor needs to write an order stating that an ambulance is medically necessary because other ways to get you to an appointment could endanger your health.
-For example, if you’ve been diagnosed with end-stage renal disease, Medicare may approve an ambulance to and from a dialysis center, but only if having a friend drive you, calling a cab or sending for Lyft or Uber could jeopardize your health further.
+Some nonemergencies.
+Medicare may also cover ambulance transportation in some cases when you’re not facing a medical emergency.
+But to receive this coverage, your doctor needs to write an order stating that an ambulance is medically necessary because other ways to get you to an appointment could endanger your health.
+For example, if you’ve been diagnosed with end-stage renal disease, Medicare may pay if you have a doctor's order stating that it is medically necessary for you to use an ambulance to take you to and from a dialysis center.

 Today, all 50 states and several territories require prior authorization for regularly scheduled, nonemergency ambulance services.